Browe through this collection of frequent questions about the Self-Adjusting File (SAF) System, its clinical usage, operation and maintenance:

 This is why the SAF was found by Burroughs (J Endod 2012) to cause significantly less canal transportation when compared to some of the most flexible rotary instruments.

-The SAF uses continuous irrigation during the instrumentation process, which turn its operation into a chemo-mechanical preparation of the canal.
+The SAF uses continuous irrigation during the instrumentation process, together with intermittent suction, that turn its operation into a chemo-mechanical preparation of the canal.
 This means that the very fine debris that is created by the scrubbing motion of the SAF is washed away immediately, and is not extruded beyond the apex.

 The continuous refreshment of NaOCl has an important part in avoiding the extrusion of debris.
 De-Deus (J Endod, 2014) showed that the SAF is associated with significantly less debris extrusion compared with the use of hand files and rotary instruments.
-The importance of the copious continuous irrigation can only be emphasized when viewing the results of another research (Kirchhoff, J Endod, 2015), in which the SAF was used with a very low irrigation rate (1 mL/min), leading to more debris extrusion than shown in De-Deus's research, which used the recommended irrigation rate of 4mL/min.
+The importance of the copious continuous irrigation can only be emphasized when viewing the results of another research (Kirchhoff, J Endod, 2015), in which the SAF was used with a very low irrigation rate (1 mL/min), leading to more debris extrusion than shown in De-Deus's research.

 If the canal is short, you would not want to choose a long SAF, since this may not allow the SAF to carry the irrigant into the canal as it should.